ycvogt/my_portfolio/posts/phoible.md

 view(as_tibble(df_glotto))
 ```

 Next, I filtered the features of interest and saved them in a tibble.
 Grouping by _Glottocode_ rather than _LanguageName_, _ISO_ Codes or _InventoryID_ (in Phoible) was tricky.
 The one variable that both datasets shared was the _Glottocode_.
-Another way to link the two sources is provided on the website of Phoible: https://phoible.org/faq#integrating-geographic-information.
+Another way to link the two sources is provided on the website of [Phoible](https://phoible.org/faq#integrating-geographic-information).

 ```
 #filtering out the features of interest